pinouche/safe_crossover/README.md

 # GECCO_2020

-code for the GECCO 2020 submission
+This is the code to reproduce my GECCO 2020 submission.
+The paper is not linked yet due to anonymity.

+I will put it up after the reviews are in.